zitadel/zitadel/docs/docs/legal/cloud-service-description.md

 We can not guarantee that during transit the data will only remain within this region.
 We take measures, as outlined in our [privacy policy](privacy-policy), to protect your data in transit and in rest.

+The following regions will be available when using our cloud service.
+This list is for informational purposes and will be updated in due course, please refer to our website for all available regions at this time.

 - **Global**: All available cloud regions offered by our cloud provider
 - **Switzerland**: Exclusively on Swiss region
 - **GDPR safe countries**: Exclusively [Adequate Countries](https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/adequacy-decisions_en) as recognized by the European Commission under the GDPR